Cristian-Baeza/Cristian-Baeza/README.md

                    Always striving to keep a positive attitude, strong work ethic and a sense of humor.

 - 🔭 I’m currently working on ...
 My portfolio projects.
 - 🌱 I’m currently learning ...
-Node, Express, MongoDB, Python, Redux
+Python, OOP, SQL
 - 🤔 I’m looking for help with ...
 Redux/Thunk.
 I curse thee.
 Dishonor on you.
 Dishonor on your cow.
 - 💬 Ask me about ...
 React-Native, basketball, jiujitsu
 - ⚡ Fun fact: ...
 Mi familia es de Guadalajara pero crecí en la Ciudad de México and I am a Marine Corps Vet